Mamatha-2610/wheather-app/README.md

 # wheather-app
 This project is a weather application built using HTML, CSS, and JavaScript (with the Fetch API).
 It retrieves weather data from the OpenWeatherMap API based on the user's input city.
-Here's a simplified breakdown: